sprajwol/Machine-Learning-A-Z-Template-Folder/README.md

 # Machine-Learning-A-Z-Template-Folder
-Machine Learning A-Z Template Folder
+Self Learning Machine "Learning"

-mine.ipynb is the one done by me.
+*_mine.ipynb is the one done by me.